bijinmengxiang/face_recognition-AI-/README.md

 WISH GOOD LUCK FOR YOU!
 (FINGER CROSS)!!

-By the way // if you fall in love with someone plz don't let her or him down
+By the way #if you fall in love with someone plz don't let her or him down

 OK let's go !!!!!!(if I wanna say anything else I will append my thought behind this file)